mejiaga/course/01-ClassContent/10-SQL/2/Activities/05-Stu_SCUD/README.md

   * Add a primary key to the table.

-  * Find all of those rows that have a "ReservePersonnel" of 0 and then remove these rows from the dataset. **Note** MySQL often adds a safety measure to avoid deleting data check [Stack Overflow](https://stackoverflow.com/questions/11448068/mysql-error-code-1175-during-update-in-mysql-workbench) for help.
+  * Find all of those rows that have a "ReservePersonnel" of 0 and then remove these rows from the dataset. **Note** MySQL often adds a safety measure to avoid deleting data.
+Check [Stack Overflow](https://stackoverflow.com/questions/11448068/mysql-error-code-1175-during-update-in-mysql-workbench) for help.

   * Every country in the world at least deserves one "FighterAircraft".
 Only seems fair.
 Lets add one to each nation that has none.